Mohéli National Park: Marine

 The marine portion of the park extends from the southern and eastern shores of the island.
 It includes a fringing reef some distance from the shore, which encloses a lagoon 10 to 60 meters deep, along with eight small mountainous islets, along with the open ocean beyond the reef to a depth of 100 meters.
 There are 91 ha of mangroves along the shore of the island, and seagrass beds in the lagoon.

 A notable feature of the park is the population of coelecanths, the park is home to varieties of sharks and humpback whales.
 Other marine species include the dugong (Dugong dugon), green sea turtle (Chelonia mydas), hawksbill turtle (Eretmochelys imbricata), eight species of dolphins, and two species of bottlenose whales.

 The islets are breeding colonies for seabirds, including the masked booby (Sula dactylatra), brown noddy (Anous stolidus), white-tailed tropicbird (Phaethon lepturus), lesser frigatebird (Fregata ariel), and great frigatebird (Fregata minor).

 Terrestrial

 The terrestrial portion of the park has rugged terrain, with deep stream valleys separated by ridges.
 The highest point is Mont Mlédjélé (790 m).
 Most of the island was once forested, but most of the forest was cleared for agriculture or livestock raising, or degraded by activities like timber harvesting.
 A large enclave of relatively intact forest remains on the west and south-facing slopes of Mount Mlédjélé.
-The forest is home to the native trees Weinmannia comorensis and Khaya madagascariensis, which are valued for their timber, and many other species of trees, shrubs, ferns, and orchids, including many Comorian endemic species.
+The forest is home to the native trees Pterophylla comorensis and Khaya madagascariensis, which are valued for their timber, and many other species of trees, shrubs, ferns, and orchids, including many Comorian endemic species.
 Native animals include Livingstone's fruit bat (Pteropus livingstonii), which lives only on Mohéli and Anjouan, the Moheli scops owl (Otus moheliensis) and Moheli brush warbler (Nesillas mariae), which are endemic to Mohéli, and other species of birds, reptiles, and insects endemic to the Comoro Islands.